 - Replace existing, worn dental treatments.

 Ready to Enhance Your Smile?

 At Smileboston, general dentistry, your primary dental care, is the base of our service.
-This includes the diagnoses, treatment and management of your overall oral health care needs – gum care, dental fillings, dental crowns and preventative education.
+This includes the diagnoses, treatment, and management of your overall oral health care needs.

 Our General Dentists have the knowledge and experience to care for all your general dental care and beyond.
-They utilizes the dental laser for many procedures and larger treatments, such as placing dental crowns, etc. Your general dentist is the foundation to good oral health and great dental care.
+They utilize the dental laser for many procedures and larger treatments, such as placing dental crowns, etc. Your general dentist is the foundation for good oral health and great dental care.

-Why is Oral Hygiene so Important to overall heath?
+Why is Oral Hygiene so Important to overall health?

 What will happen at my Teeth cleaning?

 During your hygiene appointment, our registered dental hygienists will thoroughly clean your teeth, and remove any surface stains.
 Deposits of tartar, or calculus, are more difficult to remove than plaque and require the assistance of professional dental instruments.
 Then the teeth are cleaned and polished with a flavored paste, leaving your mouth feeling refreshed.
 Following this, we recommend a fluoride varnish to protect your teeth.

 During your visit, we will also check for signs of decay or gum disease.
 If you do not have recent x-rays, we will update them at your visit.
 X-rays are needed to provide a more detailed summary of your oral health as well as a benchmark for the future and to more closely identify any issues.
 With this information, we are able to provide suggestions on how to improve your habits to promote optimal oral health.

 Did you know that the plaque on your teeth is the same plaque that builds up in your arteries and can cause heart issues?